Skip to content

 • In case of smoke, flames, or fumes, evacuate immediately and call 000.

-• Never dispose of lithium-ion batteries in regular bins or recycling.
-Many fires originate from household waste disposal.
+• Never dispose of lithium-ion batteries in regular bins or recycling collection bins.
+Many battery-related fires originate from household bins, rubbish chutes and waste deposit areas.

-By following these tips, we can all contribute to safer use and disposal of lithium-ion batteries.
+By following these tips, we can all contribute to safer use and disposal of lithium-ion batteries and significantly reduce the potential for property damage or personal injury from toxic fumes or explosions and ensure the safety of yourself and your strata community.

 For more information on strata insurance, property maintenance, and other resources, visit the Strata Toolkit by Strata Community Insurance.